 Students will be contacted if they are not making the appropriate progress.
 Students who do not satisfy the appropriate milestones at the end of any semester will be notified of such status by the university.
 The first time a student is off course, a Hold will be placed on registration; and the student will be required to contact an adviser to have the registration Hold removed.
 The adviser will discuss: (1) what is necessary to get back on course; and/or (2) possible alternative majors.
 If the student is off course for two consecutive semesters, a Hold placed is placed on registration; and the student will be required to change their major to an area outside of business.

-Students learn outside the classroom through our internship program and international programs and are offered many networking and leadership opportunities through student organizations, such as the Collegiate Entrepreneur’s Organization (CEO) and the Young Entrepreneurs Society (YES), and our events.
+Students learn outside the classroom through our internship program and international programs.
+There are also many networking and leadership opportunities through student organizations, such as the Collegiate Entrepreneur’s Organization (CEO) and the Young Entrepreneurs Society (YES), and events offered through the InNOLEvation® Center.
 Generous scholarships help support students along the way.